-Do you know the stors about the damaged ship in the Kuwait habour?
+Do you know the story about the damaged ship in the Kuwait harbour?

-(This is one of our favorite one for dinner conversations!)
+(This is one of our favorite for dinner conversations!)

 In 1964 a container vessel sunk with 5,000 sheep on deck.
 The large number of animals endangered the fresh water supply of Kuwait City.

-Eventually a creative solution came into play: The Danish inventor Karl Kroyer believed that buoyancy aids could solve the issue.
-So he pumped small airpop® parts into the wreck.
+Eventually a creative solution came into play: the Danish inventor Karl Kroyer believed that buoyancy aids could solve the issue.
+So he pumped small EPS parts into the wreck.
 The salvage succeeded.

 But the story is not yet finished.
-Karl filed patents for his technique in many countries.
-The Dutch patent offices refused his request since a comic writer had already introduced the technique of buoyancy aids in one of his stories back in 1949.
-A famous duck together with his 3 nephews lifted a shipwreck with the help of countless table tennis balls.
+Karl filed patents for his technique in many countries with success.
+Only the Dutch patent office refused his request since a comic writer had already introduced the technique of buoyancy aids in one of his stories back in 1949!

-98% air tells stories about life. airpop. engineered air.
+98% air tells stories about life.
+EPS: engineered air.